Peter Whiting (footballer)

-Peter Whiting is a former football (soccer) goalkeeper who represented New Zealand at international level.
+Peter Whiting is a former football (soccer) goalkeeper who represented New Zealand at international level., and Charlton Athletic in their Reserves.

 Whiting played two official A-international matches for the All Whites in 1962 against visitors New Caledonia, the first a 4–1 on 2 June 1962, his second a 4–2 win on 4 June.
 They were to be his only official matches as New Zealand played no other official matches until 1967.